91ajames/PowerShell-7-Silent-Install/README.md

 At the end, the script prints a clear plain-text summary:

-Shows what the script did:

-used cached MSI, deleted old MSI, downloaded new MSI, etc.
+Action Taken: Shows what the script did: used cached MSI, deleted old MSI, downloaded new MSI, etc.

-Installed Version:

-Displays the PowerShell 7 version installed, or Failed if installation did not succeed.
+Installed Version: Displays the PowerShell 7 version installed, or Failed if installation did not succeed.

 No files are written, and no emojis or extra output are displayed.